22 Messages to Actions Conversion Statistics

 19. 10 applications used daily per worker

-Asana’s research shows workers use approximately 10 applications per day, switching between them roughly 25 times on average.
-This fragmentation scatters messages across multiple platforms, making unified extraction essential.
-This+that’s integration layer consolidates Gmail, Outlook, Slack, and Microsoft Teams into a single conversion point.
+Asana’s research shows workers use approximately 10 applications a day and switch among them about 25 times.
+With messages scattered across that many platforms, you need a single place to extract from.
+This+that’s integration layer pulls Gmail, Outlook, Slack, and Microsoft Teams into one conversion point.

 20. Nearly one hour daily searching for information

-Qatalog found workers spend nearly one hour daily searching for information scattered across collaboration, storage, and messaging applications.
-This search time represents friction in the message-to-action pipeline.
-Centralized systems that automatically capture and organize tasks eliminate this information retrieval overhead.
+Qatalog found workers spend nearly one hour a day hunting for information spread across collaboration, storage, and messaging apps.
+That search time is pure friction in the message-to-action pipeline.
+A central system that captures and organizes tasks automatically takes the retrieval overhead off the table.

 21. 80% say AI improves work quality

-Grammarly reports that 80% of workers say using AI improves the quality of their work, with AI assistance potentially saving professionals nearly a full workday per week.
-Quality improvements in message interpretation lead to more accurate task extraction and fewer errors requiring correction.
+Grammarly reports that 80% of workers say using AI improves the quality of their work, and that AI assistance can save professionals nearly a full workday per week.
+When AI reads a message more accurately, it extracts the task more accurately too, so fewer errors need fixing later.

 22. 5 hours weekly reorienting after app switches